Park Seed

+We give educational presentations to schools, youth groups, and any other person or organization.
 Educational presentations are limited to personal time availability.
-We are all volunteers, and we must take off work to do daytime shows in schools.
-This limits the number of shows we can do annually.
 We will make EVERY EFFORT to fill your request for an educational presentation.

-We will bring several live animals with us, some of which may be large boas and/or pythons, monitors, dragons, alligators or crocodiles, iguanas, and/or turtles.
+We will bring up to a dozen live animals with us, some of which may be large boas and/or pythons, monitors, dragons, dwarf caiman, iguanas, and/or turtles depending on availability.
 We maintain positive control and restraint with the animals at all times, and we take all safety measures necessary.
+We will also bring shells, artifacts, and other reptile bones and hides.

 Some of our many satisfied customers: